quotidian-ennui/quotidian-ennui.github.io/_posts/2024-02-14-github-ssh-signing-keys.markdown

 ## .gitconfig

-The contents of my `.gitconfig` are as follows:
+The contents of my `.gitconfig` is as follows:

 ```
 [user]